dattadebrup/dattadebrup.github.io/_posts/2018-07-23-Monocular-Visual-and-Inertial-Odometry.md

 # Rotated and translated using P0 as the reference point
 P1 = np.hstack((R, t))
 P1 = K.dot(P1)
-cloud_new = cv2.triangulatePoints(P0, P1, point1, point2).reshape(-1, 4)[:, :3] # Triangulate the keypoints to a pointcloud and reshape it to a Nx3 3D pointcloud.
+cloud_new = cv2.triangulatePoints(P0, P1, point1, point2).reshape(-1, 4)[:, :3] # Triangulate the keypoints to a pointcloud and reshape it to a Nx3 shaped pointcloud.
 ```